Andrew Eales has a well-established reputation as one of the leading piano educators in the United Kingdom.

 Widely known as a published composer and author, Andrew’s piano recordings have been streamed more than a million times.
 His original music has appeared in ABRSM and LCM syllabus publications, ABRSM’s Piano Star series, and Musica Ferrum’s Mosaic series.

 Andrew was a member of the steering committee for A Common Approach, the instrumental curriculum widely adopted by instrumental teachers, schools, and Music Services since 2002.
-He has been a piano exam syllabus consultant, written for ABRSM, and contributed to their Music Medals.
+He has been a piano exam syllabus consultant, written for ABRSM, and contributed to the development of their popular Music Medals programme.

 Andrew has led courses, classes, and presented at events throughout the UK, including for ABRSM, EPTA, The Piano Teachers’ Course UK, The Thinking Pianist, Chetham’s International Piano Summer School, and Finchcocks.
 He has also worked with educators in Poland, Africa and the USA.